Get

 The 7 Reasons Dogs Need to Be on a Leash in Public

-Laws change according to where in the world you are, but a lot of states and cities require that dogs be kept on a leash next to roads and in public places.
+Laws are different depending on where in the world you are, but a lot of states and cities require that dogs be kept on a leash next to roads and in public places.
 Some beaches and parks are designated as off-leash areas, but you will need to check before letting your dog roam free.

 Even if your dog is well-behaved and responsive most of the time, it doesn’t take much to either attract a dog’s attention or spook them.
 If something on the other side of the road attracts your pup, they may run across traffic.
 If something nearby spooks your dog, even a couple of backward steps could lead to them being stood in the road.

 This is a danger to your dog, but it also causes a danger on the road.
 If a car swerves or stops abruptly, it can lead to traffic accidents.
-Having your dog on a leash means that, even if your dog is spooked or has its attention attracted, they can’t run into the road.
+Having your dog on a leash means that even if your dog is spooked or has their attention attracted, they can’t run into the road.

 woman waking a leashed cane corso out in the street